 Overview of My Current Telescopes

-On this page, I present some information about my current telescopes plus an ordered one.
+On this page, I present some information about my current telescopes.
 Further below you will find a tabular overview of the basic data for the telescopes.

 Note: Here you will find an overview of all telescopes that I own and owned.
 And here is my own little astronomy history.